pattonsgirl/CEG2350/Labs/Lab04/README.md

 ![sed Before and After](sed-before-after.PNG)

-I recommend using `sed` without modifying the file at first - once you know your replacement patterns work, then save the changes to an output file using `sed`'s `-i` flag.
+I recommend making a copy of `sedfile.html` and naming it `sedfile.md`.
+Then use `sed` without modifying the file - once you know your replacement patterns work, then save the changes using `sed`'s `-i` flag.

 ```
 sed -i 's/SEARCH_REGEX/REPLACEMENT/g' INPUTFILE